Remarkable Social Workers work for Outstanding Leaders in Wakefield

 - Great range of benefits including discounted membership to our excellent leisure facilities with free 12 weeks exercise program with a dedicated personal trainer, discounts for a range of retail, entertainment, health and leisure providers, cycle to work scheme and many more.

-A video, highlighting some of the key quotes and parts of the report, can also be viewed here.
+To view a video, highlighting some of the key quotes and parts of our recent Ofsted report, click here.

 For further information or a discussion please contact: